shoyab01/NSAC-terra_transcender/README.md

-# terra_transcender
+# Terra Transcender

-**Description**: This project was created as a part of Nasa Space Apps Challenge Hackathon.
+This project was created as a part of Nasa Space Apps Challenge Hackathon.

 ### Aim: